shankarkarande/shankarkarande/README.md

 ### Hi there, I'm Shankar 👋

-## I'm a Student, Developer, and Blog Creator!!
+## I'm a Student, Developer, and Blog Creator !!

 - 🔭 Pursing B.Tech in Artificial intelligence and Data science ...
 - 🌱 I’m currently learning a lot of things ...